github/docs/content/authentication/keeping-your-account-and-data-secure/sudo-mode.md

 {% note %}

-**Note**: If your enterprise uses {% data variables.product.prodname_emus %}, you will not receive prompts to enter sudo mode, as your account doesn't have credentials stored on {% data variables.product.product_name %}.
+**Note**: If your enterprise uses {% data variables.product.prodname_emus %}, only the setup user will receive prompts to enter sudo mode, as {% data variables.enterprise.prodname_managed_users %} don't have credentials stored on {% data variables.product.product_name %}.

 {% endnote %}